Best Figure Skates to Buy in September 2025

-Jackson Classic 200 Womens/Girls Figure Ice Skates - Womens Size 6, Medium Width
+Jackson Ultima Classic 200 Womens/Girls Figure Ice Skates - Womens Size 6, Medium Width

-- DURABLE VINYL UPPER WITH PADDED LINING FOR COMFORT & SUPPORT.
+- DURABLE VINYL UPPER AND PADDED LINING FOR ULTIMATE COMFORT.

 Lake Placid Alpine 900 Women's Traditional Figure Ice Skate White Size 8

-Lake Placid Cascade Girl's Figure Ice Skates White Size 2
+Lake Placid Cascade Women's Figure Ice Skate White Size 9

-- FIRM ANKLE SUPPORT FOR STABILITY IN EVERY STEP.
+- FIRM ANKLE SUPPORT FOR ULTIMATE STABILITY AND COMFORT.

-- DURABLE, WATERPROOF SOLE KEEPS FEET DRY IN ANY WEATHER.
+- COZY, PADDED LINERS KEEP FEET WARM IN ANY WEATHER.

 Rollerblade Bladerunner Ice Diva Women's Adult Figure Skates, White and Rose Gold, Ice Skates